ibireme/yyjson/doc/API.md

 # Memory Allocator
-The library does not call libc's memory allocation functions (malloc/realloc/free) **directly**.
+The library does not directly call libc's memory allocation functions (malloc/realloc/free).
 Instead, when memory allocation is required, yyjson's API takes a parameter named `alc` that allows the caller to pass in an allocator.
 If the `alc` is NULL, yyjson will use the default memory allocator, which is a simple wrapper of libc's functions.

-Custom memory allocator allows you to take more control over memory allocation, here are a few examples:
+Using a custom memory allocator allows you to have more control over memory allocation, here are a few examples:

 ## Single allocator for multiple JSON
 If you need to parse multiple small JSON, you can use a single allocator with pre-allocated buffer to avoid frequent memory allocation.